sepulrator/java-exception-api/README.md

 ## Exception handling
 You can handle any exception by inheriting ThrownExceptionListener classes.
 You can specify which methods will be executed by annotating method with @ExceptionHandler and specifying child exception class name.
-In the below example, afterNullPointerException executes after any method throws a null pointer exception
+In the below example, afterNullPointerException() method is executed after any method throws a null pointer exception.

 ```java
 @ExceptionAdvice